rachelvansciver/SAACO3/computing/EC2.md

 #### Default
 - 1 Year OR 3 Years
 - Cheaper than on demand
-- Need to specify type os, region, tenacy
+- Need to specify type os, region, tenancy
 - Cheaper if payed upfront
 - Scope reserve in zone and AZ
 - You can sell peer to peer in marketplace

 #### Convertible
 - More expensive than default
-- Can change instance type, os, region, tenacy
+- Can change instance type, os, region, tenancy

 ### [[SavingsPlans]]
 - 1 Year OR 3 Years